 For prospective students: If you are interested in working with me as a graduate student, please write to me explaining why you think this is a good idea.
 Merely asserting that you are fascinated by scientometrics, network analysis, or machine learning will not make a good case.
-Also be reminded that admission is a pre-requisite so please study the well defined admissions process of the Siebel School of Computing and Data Science at UIUC.
+Pro forma communications that are machine generated and contain superficial references to my work do not make a good case either.
+Please be reminded that admission is a pre-requisite to work with me so study the well defined admissions process of the Siebel School of Computing and Data Science at UIUC.

 While considering graduate school or your path through it, a number of important points that I completely endorse are made on this page (Meryl Mims lab at VT).
 Below, is my summarised interpretation of the Mims Lab page- with a little editorializing thrown in for free.